thepaperpilot/Red-Pen/story.md

 After returning to the hub world, the Player can go through the portal again.
 It'll be a different place each time, but some characters might persist between meetings.
 These meetings with the overworld are really where I'm expecting the CitR influence to be most heavy.
 A lot of CitR is about Holden talking to different people in his life, and I think that should be what the Player should be doing.
 I just don't know who these discussions should be with or about.

 I also don't know what puzzles will appear here, (but there will be puzzles, from the demons) or the theme for the town or dungeon.
 Sorry \*shrug\*.
 I do know this will be the dungeon to the south, and it'll be blocked by a cracked rock that can be blown up with the Player's newfound ability.

+I do think some character, possible one of the demons, should start questioning what the Player is accomplishing.

+> Exactly how is getting these abilities helping you leave Hell?
+Do you a mere cracked rock between us and the overworld?
+No?
+Of course not, you're in Hell.
+There is no escape. #deal

 After defeating the boss Satan will once again appear and make the world a more dangerous place.
 I think he should also make it visibly "redder", and I'm thinking of also making some sort of shader that will make the world look slightly wavy to, like you see above hot pavement.